ibm-cloud-docs/watson-assistant/assistant-responses-json.md

 `connect_to_agent`
 :   Requests that the conversation be transferred to a human service desk agent for help.

+`date`
+:   Requests that the channel collect a date value from the customer (for example, by displaying an interactive calendar).

 `dtmf`
 :   Sends commands to the phone integration to control input or output using dual-tone multi-frequency (DTMF) signals.
 (DTMF is a protocol used to transmit the tones that are generated when a user presses keys on a push-button phone.)